OGGM/oggm-edu/docs/index.rst

 For instructors and teachers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Thanks for considering OGGM Edu for your classes!
+Thanks for considering OGGM-Edu for your classes!
 We've gathered some recommendations and guidelines here.
-They will be extended soon!

-* :doc:`other_resources`
+* :doc:`classes_howto`
 * :doc:`user_content`
 * :doc:`technical_details`
+* :doc:`other_resources`

 .. toctree::
     :maxdepth: 1
     :hidden:
     :caption: For instructors and teachers

-    other_resources.rst
+    classes_howto.rst
     user_content.rst
     technical_details.rst
+    other_resources.rst

 .. _title_contact: